 Further, HUD calculates a margin of error ratio for the aggregated count of units by dividing the aggregated margin of error by the aggregated count of units.
+If the margin of error ratio for the from the lowest range containing a non-zero unit count estimate to "\$700 to \$749" when aggregated together would need to have a margin of error ratio of less than 50 percent.

-If the margin of error ratio for the aggregated count is less than 50 percent (0.50), HUD deems the ZCTA-bedroom pair usable.
-3 As stated in items 2 and 3 above, if more than one ZCTA-bedroom pair has a margin of error below 50 percent (0.50), HUD directs that the 2-bedroom ZCTA-bedroom pair be used in the analysis if it is statistically reliable and if not, to use the ZCTA-bedroom pair with the lower margin of error ratio.
+aggregated count is less than 50 percent (0.50), HUD deems the ZCTA-bedroom pair usable.
+As stated in items 2 and 3 above, if more than one ZCTA-bedroom pair has a margin of error below 50 percent (0.50), HUD directs that the 2-bedroom ZCTA-bedroom pair be used in the analysis if it is statistically reliable and if not, to use the ZCTA-bedroom pair with the lower margin of error ratio.